kyan/kyan-jukebox-js/README.md

 Both the frontend and backend use ENVs for their confirguration.
 You can make changes to the defaults by updating the `docker-compose.yml` file.
 The backend also uses the Spotify API directly for some tasks.
 If you need this you will need to re-name the `.env.example` file to `.env` and update the creds to your own.

-You'll want to load some seed data when working locally.
-You can follow the [seeding instruction below](#seed-data)

 ### Mopidy

 If you want to run your own copy of Mopidy, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).